Commonly Used Health Insurance Terms

 Health insurance has its own set of commonly used terms.
-Learn what these terms are below.
+Learn what these terms mean below.

 - What is a copay?
 A set amount that you pay when you visit the doctor, pick up your medicines at the pharmacy, and use other services that are included in your health plan.